Overview of Tiananmen Square

-Tiananmen Tower (sometimes open to public) was first built in 1417 and acted as the front gate to Forbidden City.
+Tiananmen Tower (under maintenance and not open to public at present) was first built in 1417 and acted as the front gate to Forbidden City.
 During Qing and Ming Dynasties, Tiananmen Tower was the place for officials and eunuchs to issue the emperor’s proclamation.
 It could be open only in major occasions such as emperors’ wedding, enthronement and ceremonies to worship heaven or earth.

 The 33.7 meter high Tiananmen Tower is made up of the tower with 60 giant columns and below platform built in Sumeru throne.
 The tower is rather glorious, dazzling golden brick paving on the ground, two elegantly designed doors carved with delicate decorative pattern, the arch and beam drawn with Chinese traditional patterns with auspicious meaning.
 The front side of Tiananmen Tower has 5 arched doors, among which the mid one is exclusively open for the emperor in ancient times.
 Above this special door hangs a big portrait of Chairman Mao, and on its two sides you can read two sentence—one is “Long live the People’s Republic of China” while the other is “Long live the Unity of People of Whole World” Confronted with Tiananmen Square, Jinshui River flows by.
 Across Jinshui River builds some bridges for different people with different status.